haberdashPI/vscode-master-key/README.md

 ![example of recording key sequence](images/readme/record.webp)

 > [!NOTE]
-> Command command recording comes with a few limitations, refer to the documentation for details
+> Command recording comes with a few limitations, refer to the cheet sheet on Larkin macros for details

 #### Symmetric Insert